BMC Medical Genomics

 In this study we used paired whole blood/lung gene expression data from the Genotype-Tissue Expression (GTEx) project.
 We built a generalized linear regression model for each gene using gene expression in lung as the outcome and gene expression in blood, age and gender as predictors.

 For ~18 % of the genes, gene expression in blood was a significant predictor of gene expression in lung.
 We found that the number of single nucleotide polymorphisms (SNPs) influencing expression of a given gene in either blood or lung, also known as the number of quantitative trait loci (eQTLs), was positively associated with efficacy of blood-based prediction of that gene’s expression in lung.
 This association was strongest for shared eQTLs: those influencing gene expression in both blood and lung.

 In conclusion, for a considerable number of human genes, their expression levels in lung can be predicted using observable gene expression in blood.
 An abundance of shared eQTLs may explain the strong blood/lung correlations in the gene expression.

 Halloran, Justin W.; Zhu, Dakai; Qian, David C.; Byun, Jinyoung; Gorlova, Olga Y.; Amos, Christopher I. I.; and Gorlov, Ivan P., "Prediction of the Gene Expression in Normal Lung Tissue by the Gene Expression in Blood" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3055.